 A matrix of all possible management measures was prepared and evaluated in the Floodplain Risk Management Study taking into account a range of parameters.
-This process eliminated a number of measures (refer Section 6.1) including:

-- Flood mitigation dams and retarding basins, - Channel modification works (straightening, concrete lining, removal of vegetation etc.), - Flood proofing of buildings, - Voluntary purchase.
+This process eliminated a number of measures (refer Section 6.2) including: flood mitigation dams and retarding basins, channel modification works (straightening, concrete lining, removal of vegetation), flood proofing of buildings, and voluntary purchase of affected buildings.